JAdpp/BrickSmart-backend-/README.md

-# BrickSmart-Text to LEGO Tutorial Generator
+# BrickSmart-Text to LEGO Tutorial Generator (Backend)

 This project provides a Django-based backend for generating 3D models from text and images, converting these models into LEGO brick instructions, and providing guided assembly steps.